Multidimensional Backward Stochastic Differential Equations with Rough Drifts: Introduction

-is continuous (see Theorem \ref{solumc}). \end{theorem} The preceding theorem is new even in the one-dimensional case, for the terminal vaue $\xi$ is only required to be square integrable (not necessarilly essentially bounded as required in Diehl and Friz~\cite{RBSDE}) and the rough drift can be time-varying and random.\\
+is continuous (see Theorem \ref{solumc}). \end{theorem} The theorem is new even in the one-dimensional case, for the terminal value $\xi$ is only required to be square-integrable (not necessarily essentially bounded as required in Diehl and Friz \cite{RBSDE}) and the rough integrator $\mathbf{X}$ can be non-geometric. \\